slooptb/jasmine-testing/README.md

 Tests were written on a pre-existing application to test underlying business logic and DOM manipulation and are outlined in detail below.

+## Getting Started

+Everything needed to run is included in this repo or served via 3rd party (see index.html).
+Dependencies/includes: jQuery, Jasmine, Handlebars and Google Feeds API.

+- Open index.html in a web browser to run the app and see test results.
+- Jasmine tests are located in the jasmine folder here: jasmine/spec/feedreader.js
+- App javascript can be found here: js/app.js

 ## Tests

 RSS Feeds